mdlayher/mdlayher.com/content/blog/go-generics-draft-design-building-a-hashtable.md

 must match the [predeclared type constraint `comparable`](https://go.googlesource.com/proposal/+/refs/heads/master/design/go2draft-type-parameters.md#comparable-types-in-constraints), so we can check for equality.

-Edit: originally this code used `type K, V comparable` but this is unnecessary.
+Edit 1: originally this code used `type K, V comparable` but this is unnecessary.
 Thanks Brad Fitzpatrick and @nemetroid for pointing out that `type K comparable, V interface{}` is sufficient.

+Edit 2: thanks Bill Kennedy for spotting a typo in the type declaration for `Table.table` below, and thanks Bill and Robert Griesemer for identifying that no constraints are necessary for `type kv(type K, V) struct` because the `K` is never checked for equality within the `kv` type.

 ```go
 // Package hashtable implements a basic hashtable for generic key/value pairs.